 The attractive art style of Attack on Titan sits nicely alongside the best anime games for PC.
 Fans of the manga and the TV show will feel right at home here as they boost and swing around cities, forests, and the game’s titular Titans.

-The premise, of course, is decidedly less appealing, at first.
-Developers Omega Force thrust you into the shoes of Eren as he and his companions scrap legions of massive, but mindless, naked humanoid giants with a penchant for devouring human flesh – Titans, in other words.
+The premise, of course, is decidedly less appealing at first.
+Developers Omega Force thrust you into the shoes of Eren as he and his companions scrap legions of massive but mindless, naked humanoid giants with a penchant for devouring human flesh – Titans, in other words.
 The story in this anime game fits well with the established canon as you get to slashing some Titan necks.

+Originally exclusive to the Nintendo GameCube, this anime game graced the PC’s charming presence in 2016.
 Tales of Symphonia is set in the world of Sylvarant, hanging in the balance amidst an overwhelming evil and steadily depleting mana.
 But legend has it that a Chosen One (in other words, you) will one day rise and bring their homeland back from the brink.